asahmed93/Sprint-Challenge-Authentication/README.md

 - [ ] What is the purpose of using _sessions_?

+    Keep track of clients visit and track where the user is going so you don't have to constantly log in

 - [ ] What does bcrypt do to help us store passwords in a secure manner.

+Hashes passwords using an algorithm which is 2^timecomplexity

 - [ ] What does bcrypt do to slow down attackers?

+The algorithm hashes one way and cannot be reversed, using a time complexity it it keeps turning the algorithm.

 - [ ] What are the three parts of the JSON Web Token?

+Header, Payload, signature

 ## Minimum Viable Product